Gminorscale/ReaperUnrealBridge/README.md

 Check: (1) Reaper's output is set to the virtual cable.
 (2) Windows default recording device is the cable output.
 (3) In Reaper, something is actually playing and the master isn't muted.
 (4) You called **Place Audio From Reaper** and then **OSC_Send_PlayFromEditCursor** (or the right action) so Reaper is playing when you expect.

 **Can I use a different virtual cable, JACK, or hardware routing?**
 Yes.
 Any setup where Reaper's output becomes the device Unreal's AudioCapture uses as "microphone" will work.
 That includes VB-Cable, ReaRoute, ASIO loopback, or hardware mixers.
-On interfaces like RME Totalmix you can route more granularly: for instance send only track 1-2 to the device Unreal captures from while you still listen to the full mix in Reaper.
+On interfaces like RME Totalmix you can route more granularly: send only track 1-2 to the device Unreal captures from while you still listen to the full mix in Reaper.

 **Can I use more than one AC_ReaperUnrealBridge in the same level?**
 Yes.
 Add the component to as many actors as you need.
-By default, **CC_AudioCapture** limits playback to one capture at a time, so only one Reaper stream plays at once; the others wait or you can adjust concurrency if you need a different behavior.
+By default, **CC_AudioCapture** limits playback to one capture at a time, so only one Reaper stream plays at once; the others wait or you can adjust concurrency if you need different behavior.

 **OSC from Unreal isn't doing anything in Reaper.**
 Confirm **OSC Ip Adress** and **OSC Port** on **AC_ReaperUnrealBridge** match the Control/OSC device in Reaper.
 If Reaper is on another PC, use that PC's IP and the port you opened there.

 **What if I'm on a Blueprint-only project?**
 You need to add C++ source first.
 In the editor: **Tools > New C++ Class**, pick any parent (or None), create the class, and build.
 After that, the plugin will compile when you restart the editor.
-See **Quick Install** above.
+See [Quick Install](#quick-install) above.

 **Does "Get Reaper Action" list every Reaper action, and can I add custom ones?**
 It uses a fixed list in **ReaperActions_DataTable**, not a live dump from Reaper.
 You can add more actions by editing the Data Table with the right Reaper command IDs.
 For fully custom OSC (arbitrary address/arguments), the **OSC_Send** function is available for advanced use.